oraclesean/docker-oracle/README.md

-# Update
-May 5 2022: I'm in the process of updating the documentation to reflect changes to operation/architecture in this repo.
-Please bear with me as I make these changes!

-# docker-oracle
+# cloud-native-oracle
-A repository of Docker image builds for creating Oracle databases.
-This repo replaces the other Docker repos I maintain.
+A repository of container image builds for Oracle databases, with support for Intel, Apple Silicon, and ARM processors.

 Jump to a section:
 - [Build an image](#build-an-image)